SU_T_13

 [r] Yes.

-[r] I came in August I don’t have a year here yet.
+[r] I came in August and I haven’t been here a year yet.

 [i] Less than a year.